 Anyhow, as always, the Far & Away podcast is listener driven.
 Sure, there is plenty of interesting stuff we have planned to talk about, but in all honesty, we'd rather be answering you're inquiries.

 So, if you have something you'd like to ask of Dirk, Vince or myself that is Far Away Land related, ask it here and we will try to address it in tomorrow's show.

 Blogs of Inspiration & Erudition

 The Mauve Plague, Gravy Urns, and Batlace Frills: News from the Hill Cantons - And now the News...
-In a statement beamed from the Oracular Society today *Morafans the Rickmaster*, the Psychosocial Health Minister of the Overking, ha...10 months ago
+In a statement beamed from the Oracular Society today *Morafans the Rickmaster*, the Psychosocial Health Minister of the Overking, ha...1 year ago

 Strange, Dangerous, and Inhuman: The Fey and Fairie - When I was a boy I loved fairy tales.
 Jack and the Beanstalk, Puss in Boots, Rumpelstiltskin - I devoured all of it.
 My fascination that there was a strang...1 year ago

 Merlynd the Magician: A Remembrance of Don Kaye, TSR's Co-Founder Now Available - LINK to Description and Ordering: https://www.tlbgames.com/collections/the-red-book-line/products/merlynd-the-magician1 year ago

 The Withered Crag custom print version for sale again - Just re-enabled the direct sales button for the custom print (classic style detached cover) version of F4 The Withered Crag, and also for F3 Many Gates of...1 year ago